This blog post is all about the things you need to buy BEFORE backpacking Asia.

 2. Padlocks for Your Bags

 Trust me, you’ll want a couple of padlocks for your bags.
-If you’re traveling with your partner like I am, buy the same padlocks and set the same combination on all of them – it makes things so much easier!
+If you’re traveling with your partner like I am, buy the same padlocks and set the same combination on all of them.

 Also, go for padlocks with a bendy cable so you can easily lock up different things like lockers, bags, and hostel doors without any hassle.

-Tip: Get a TSA-approved lock if you’re flying – this way, airport security can check your bag without breaking your padlock.
+Tip: Get a TSA-approved lock if you’re flying.
+This way, airport security can check your bag without breaking your padlock.

-3. Buy Travel Insurance Before Backpacking Asia
+3. The Best Travel Insurance to Buy Before Backpacking Asia

-It might seem like an unnecessary expense, but travel insurance is an absolute must.
 From unexpected flight cancellations to health emergencies, you’ll be grateful to have it if things don’t go as planned.

 I’ve already had to use mine a couple of times, and it’s been a lifesaver.

-My Recommendation: Check out SafetyWing – they offer great coverage for long-term travellers at a very affordable price.
+My Recommendation: Check out SafetyWing.
+They offer great coverage for long-term travellers at a very affordable price.

 4. Scrubba Wash Bag